 Opiates and narcotics

 Opiates are a class of substances known as narcotics and painkillers.
 These are usually prescription medications that have been prescribed by medical doctors to treat acute, chronic and unmanageable pain.
-Because of its intense effects, opiates can become a very addictive substance.
+Because of their intense effects, opiates can become a very addictive substance.
 Opiates mimic the pleasure sensation of endorphins in the brain.
 Over time and with constant use, the drugs will no longer have the same effect and individuals soon start to seek out more and in a higher dosage in order to feel that pleasurable sensation.
 Some of the most commonly abused opiates include codeine, oxycodone, fentanyl and heroin.

 Stimulants are a class of substances that drastically increases activity in the body.
 Also known as “uppers,” stimulants speed up the physical and mental activity of a person’s body causing high energy and increased dopamine in the brain.
-However, these are just the short-term effects.
-With long term usage, stimulants will alter normal brain functions and can lead to significant behavior changes in a person.
+However, these are just short-term effects.
+With long-term usage, stimulants will alter normal brain functions and can lead to significant behavior changes in a person.
 Some of the most commonly abused stimulants include cocaine, meth, Adderall and Kratom.

 Sedative drugs are also known as central nervous system depressants.
 They are known to slow down brain activity.
-Users usually take these to feel calmer and relax.
+Users usually take these to feel calmer and relaxed.
 These drugs are one of the most commonly prescribed for people experiencing anxiety, panic disorders and sleep disorders.
 It is also one of the most commonly abused drugs.
-Xanax, klonopin, Ativan and valium are some of the more popular misused drugs.
+Xanax, Klonopin, Ativan and valium are some of the more popular misused drugs.
 Alcohol is another substance most commonly abused and can affect people of all ages and backgrounds.
 Because it is readily and easily accessible, this substance can become very addictive.
-Patients who enter into rehab are often seeking addiction recovery from alcohol.
+Patients who enter rehab are often seeking addiction recovery from alcohol.